-The 10,000 steps per day is bandied about as if it's the be-all and end-all for being a healthy person.
-For the average height, 10,000 steps is nearly 5 miles.
-Unless you deliver the mail or go on a 1 hour walk every day, you're likely not going to hit that 10,000 steps per day.
-I know I don't.
+The 10,000 steps per day are bandied about as if it’s the be-all and end-all for being a healthy person.
+For the average height, 10,000 steps are nearly 5 miles.
+Unless you deliver the mail or go on a 1-hour walk every day, you’re likely not going to hit that 10,000 steps per day.
+I know I don’t.

 It’s time to change your mindset.
 You don’t need to take 10,000 steps per day.
 In fact, it’s been shown that you can enjoy significant health benefits with fewer steps if you do some of them at a higher intensity such as 100 steps per minute for 150 minutes per week [Source: Want to optimize those 10,000 (or fewer) steps?
 Walk faster, sit less].

 Of course, to make a concerted effort to walk 100 steps per minute for 150 minutes per week, you must be sufficiently motivated, which takes us back to find out what motivates you and implementing systems such as wellness coaching or a competition to consistently be more intensely active.
 The plus side is it’s clear you need not go to a gym for 3 hours per week or train for a marathon in order to improve your health and even lose weight.

 Wearable Technology Gets Interesting

 It’s all well and good to say fewer steps at higher intensity offers benefits, but how will an activity tracker help with this?
 While activity trackers count steps and even monitor heart rate, it’s 2 distinct pieces of data that don’t really help us advance our pursuit of health.